dnkent/erdos_python_group_project/README.md

 ## Model

-- `ridge_lasso_enet` fits ridge regression, lasso regression, and eleastic net models.
+- `ridge_lasso_enet_gb.ipynb` fits ridge regression, lasso regression, eleastic net models, and gradient boosting machine.
 - `random_forest.ipynb` fits random forests on the past month of games before the game of interest.
 - `pr_score_less_than_x.ipynb` calculates the probability that a combined final score is at least X.